electricimp/imp-central-impt/DevelopmentGuide.md

 #### Go To Production ####

-If you are developing production firmware, whether application, fixture, DUT or all of three of these, you may want to keep the impCentral API entities your created, especially the final builds, but still do some minimal clean-up after your development activities are complete.
+If you are developing production firmware, whether application, factory fixture, DUT or all of three of these, you may want to keep the impCentral API entities you created, especially the final builds, but still do some minimal clean-up after your development activities are complete.

 1. Go to the `factory` directory.